 This fall, Pratt Institute will open Emerson Place, a dynamic new residential hall for its students.
 I’m extremely proud to lead the CannonDesign team working with Pratt Institute and hMa to create this building.

 The typical dormitory is based upon a double-loaded corridor which may solve some problems through its efficiencies but creates additional problems of community, self-identification, relationships and a host of other issues in the life of a college student.

 In this project, we sought to create a shared community experience where students are not placed in the position of binary choice.
 By creating traditional doubles as sleeping rooms with a series of compartmentalized toilet/bathing facilities outside the rooms, a student’s privacy can be maintained.

 This design solution solves issues of gender politics; identity; and religious diversity.
-It also aides in building community for first year students–a programmatic solution drove design, where design supports the core values of the institution.
+It also aids in building community for first-year students–a programmatic solution drove design, where design supports the core values of the institution.